francgossin/xhsfeedbot/README.md

 2. Device side: A rooted Android device or emulator, or jailbroken iOS device, with REDNote app installed.

-3. Both server and device must be in the same network, and server side should has stable access to Telegram and Telegraph server.
+3. Both server and device must be in the same network, and server side should has stable access to Telegram, Telegraph server and Gemini API.

 ## How it works
 ![](./res/diagram.png)